dentisphere/upgrade-angularjs/readme.md

 };
 ```

-bound input must be bound using $resolve service
+input must be bound using $resolve service

 ```javascript
 .when('/customers/:id', {